How to Apply

 - Bachelor's degree in Food Service Management, Dietetics or equivalent combination of education and experience.

 - Two years supervisory experience with at least 1 -2 years of experience in an institutional or high volume restaurant foodservice operation, including experience with performance management, promoting teamwork, and motivating staff

-- ServSafe foodservice certification within the last five (5) years, or receipt of certification within six (6) months of hire and maintenance thereafter.
+- Knowledge of the FDA Food Code and experience managing kitchen operations using safe food handling sanitation and safety practices.
+ServSafe foodservice certification within the last five (5) years, or receipt of certification within 60 days of hire.

 - Ability to communicate effectively in both written and verbal form.

 - Excellent customer service and service recovery skills.

 - Ability to supervise a wide variety of staff members with diverse backgrounds and skill levels.

 - General knowledge of foodservice equipment

 - Knowledge of basic principles of nutrition as it relates to menu planning